BenardKemp/Challenge-1-Select-specific-columns-from-a-table/README.md

 **Concepts:** `SELECT`, column selection, query clarity

 This challenge teaches a foundational SQL habit: **selecting only the columns you actually need**—instead of using `SELECT *`.
+This challenge is part os a series of SQL challenges [SolveWithSQL](https://solvewithsql.com)

 ---